 Glaucoma

-Glaucoma is in Optic Nerve disease where elevated pressure is placed upon the eye inadequate fluid drainage in the eye.
-Symptoms include excessive blinking of the eye, the eyeball may recede back into the head, redness of the blood vessels in the whites of eyes, cloudy appearance at front of the eye, vision loss, please take your dog to the vet immediately.
+Symptoms include excessive blinking of the eye, the eyeball may recede back into the head, redness of the blood vessels in the whites of the eyes, cloudy appearance at the front of the eye, and vision loss.

 Glaucoma